castle-engine/castle-engine/doc/miscellaneous_notes/avoid_renaming_node_names_at_import.md

     And across types (e.g. between materials and textures), names are definitely not unique, and it is commonly used.
 E.g. Blender exporter can easily just set equal name for glTF node, mesh, material, image...
 Causing name clashes.

     So "non-unique names" are not only valid, but even common situation in glTF.
 Materials, meshes easily have non-unique names.
-Animations too (see e.g. Quaternius monsters).

 - In case of X3D: Spec says that node names should be unique in their namespace.